Transparency statement 2015

 Monitoring of audit quality

 Each year a programme of cold file reviews is undertaken under the supervision of a partner responsible for the quality control review process.
 On a quarterly basis, the firm engages external reviewers to carry out a sample review of the firm’s audit files ensuring that each Responsible Individual has at least one file per year reviewed.
-On completion of each review the findings are communicated to the relevant Responsible Individual and manager and any recommendations arising from the reviews, of general application, are communicated to the Technical Partner and to staff through a technical newsletter.
+On completion of each review the findings are communicated to the relevant Responsible Individual and manager and any recommendations arising from the reviews, of general application, are communicated to the Technical Partner and to staff.

 Statement on the effectiveness of the internal quality control system